zuBux/drydock/README.md

 * -p <profile> : The profile which will be used for the audit.
 Switches to conf/default.yaml if none specified.

 A profile containing all checks is provided in conf/default.yaml and can be used as reference for creating custom profiles.
+You can disable an audit by commenting it out (and its options, if any).

 **Users are advised to run drydock as root** for more accurate results.